-Often, it is seen as the opposite to the also-popular Natural Language Understanding, a form of computer process where the existing language is broken down into structured and easy to understand data.
-Natural Language Generation provides the opposite function, taking data and transforming it into readable, grammatically accurate copy that can be used online, in reports and many other places.
+Often, Natural Language Generation is seen as the opposite to the also-popular Natural Language Understanding, a form of computer process where the existing language is broken down into structured and easy to understand data.
+NLG provides the opposite function, taking data and transforming it into readable, grammatically accurate copy that can be used online, in reports and many other places.

 How is Natural Language Generation used?

 1. Automate readable financial or medical reports from data

 2. Generate high-volume content for web applications and mobile tools